markspl/fmiodata-converter/README.md

 - - -

 ## To-Do
+- Show fetched and cleaned data on the api
 - Change from HIRLAM model to more accurate HARMONIE (MEPS)
 - API for fetching current weather